-Alternatively, negative feedback increases system stability and occurs when a portion of the output is made to partially cancel the input to the system.
-A good driver watching the speedometer of his car pulls his foot off the accelerator as it approaches the speed limit.
-Conversely, if the speed of the car is reduced below the limit, the driver presses the accelerator.
-This is conscious negative feedback for control of the speed of a car.
+Alternatively, negative feedback increases system stability and occurs when a portion of the output is made to partially cancel any change to the system.
+A good driver watching the speedometer of his car pulls his foot off the accelerator so as not to exceed the stated speed limit.
+Conversely, if the speed of the car is reduced, the driver presses on the accelerator to increase the speed of the car to maintain the desired speed.
+This is an example of negative feedback that is not automatic.
 Many simple radio sets have what is called a volume control.
 This is simply an arrangement that decreases the amplifier gain when the received signal is strong and increases it when the signal is weak.
-This is an example of automatic feedback control where information about the strength of a signal is fed back to the system, which makes an appropriate system adjustment.
+This is an example of automatic feedback control where information about the strength of a signal is fed back to the system that makes an appropriate system adjustment.
 Automatic mechanical or electronic feedback controls can ensure the proper functioning and stability of complex machinery, electronic and communication systems and even of a very large manufacturing plant.
 Numerous forms of feedback mechanisms maintain system equilibrium and stability in natural inanimate and living systems.
-In a star, the radiation pressure and the counter-effect of gravitation, produce a negative feedback mechanism, maintaining the star in a stable condition for billions of years.
+In a star, the radiation pressure and the countereffect of gravitation, produce a negative feedback mechanism, maintaining the star in a stable condition for billions of years.
 In living organisms, numerous feedback systems control body temperature, heartbeat, sleep cycles and practically every aspect of life in order to maintain homeostasis and physiological stability.
 Similar mechanisms of feedback control can be seen in social and economic systems.
 An obvious example is the automatic adjustment of price by changes in supply or demand.